 The treatment centre provides dedicated facilities, providing fast access to streamlined services.
 This ensures you are scheduled efficiently to minimise the number of visits you are required to make to the centre.

-Operations offered include general surgery including endoscopy and colonoscopy and laparoscopic hernia repair, Ophthalmology including cataracts and gynaecological procedures including colposcopy, hysteroscopy and laparoscopy, ENT, Dermatology, Oral and Maxillofacial Surgery and Hand surgery.
+Operations offered include general surgery including endoscopy and colonoscopy and laparoscopic hernia repair, Ophthalmology including cataracts and gynaecological procedures including colposcopy, hysteroscopy and laparoscopy, ENT, cosmetic dermatology, Oral and Maxillofacial Surgery and Hand surgery.

 The treatment centre has an outpatient department providing a suite of consulting and examination rooms together with facilities for undertaking diagnostic tests and pre-Operative assessments.